bsammor/ray-tracer-renderer/README.md

 Type "make" in root directory to compile & build

+Type "make clean" to delete the object files

+Type "make remove" to delete the binary executable

 # Running
 To run the base ray tracer with multi-threading only, type "make run"

 To run the ray tracer with a KD-tree, type "make run-kd"

 To run the tracer with a BVH, type "make run-bvh"

 To run the tracer with an Octree, type "make run-octree"

 # Resolution
 The default resolution of the rendered images is 1920x1080.
 To select a custom resolution before running the tracer, add res="resolutionhere" to the make run command